ucam-department-of-psychiatry/camcops/docs/source/user/client_using.rst

 In :ref:`Single User Mode <single_user_mode>` uploading should happen automatically when you complete |finish| or abort |cancel| a task.
-If there was a problem with the automatic upload (e.g. due to no internet connection) you can use this option to try uploading to the server again.
+If there was a problem with the automatic upload (e.g. due to no internet connection) the app will reattempt the upload when you return to the main menu from another screen, provided 10 minutes has elapsed since the last attempt.
+You can also use this option to reattempt the upload manually.

 The rest of this section applies to Clinician Mode.